4 Ways to Reduce Worker Misclassification Risk for Your Business

 Regardless of why misclassification occurs, it can result in many negative consequences, such as legal battles and costly fines, that can be detrimental to businesses.

-Independent contractors are viewed as a separate worker classification in the eyes of the IRS—they cannot be treated or engaged like traditional W-2 employees.
-In general, independent contractors are engaged to complete a specific project with a start and end date and can choose when, where, and how they complete that work.
+Independent contractors are a distinct worker classification in the eyes of the IRS—they can’t be treated the same as traditional W-2 employees.
+They’re typically engaged for a defined project with a clear start and end date, and they maintain control over when, where, and how the work gets done.

 Read Next: Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers